Treatment for Vestibular Dysfunction

 Neuro-rehabilitation therapy allows us to retrain your brain and eyes to regain functionality and quality of life for those suffering from visual problems due to vestibular rehabilitation.
 It works by using a variety of methods and techniques to get both eyes to work as a team and see visual space accurately.
 This form of therapy, known as neuro-optometric rehabilitation therapy, is an effective treatment for reducing or resolving symptoms associated with vestibular dysfunction.

-If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to Dr. Coleman at The Vision Therapy Center At Coleman Vision.
+If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to Dr. David Coleman and Dr. Jeff Coleman at The Neuro-Optometry Center At Coleman Vision.
 We can help.

 But First, What is Vestibular Dysfunction and What Causes It?

 The vestibular system is made up of the peripheral vestibular organ (located in the inner ear), the vestibulocochlear nerve, the central vestibular organ and neural connections situated in the brainstem.
 When the inner ear sends the brain the wrong information or conflicting signals, the person tends to feel dizzy.
 As a result, the natural response is to limit movement in order to minimize the rocking or spinning sensation.

 What Causes Vestibular Dysfunction?

 Vestibular dysfunction is caused by damage to the vestibular system by disease, viral infection, high doses of certain antibiotics, stroke, degeneration of the inner ear’s balance function, blows to the head (such as concussions, brain trauma, whiplash) or some other unspecified cause(s).
 This results in a series of symptoms that impact all aspects of daily living.

 If the system is damaged, vestibular disorders can result in one or more of these symptoms:

 - Hearing changes

 - Vision disturbance